maxhallinan/hemulen.js/README.markdown

 Type: CSS selector string

-A file input to work jointly with the drag&#45;and&#45;drop field. `config.fileInput` must be a child of `config.hemulen`.
+A file input to work jointly with the drag&#45;and&#45;drop field. `config.fileInput` must be a child of `config.hemulenEl`.
 Files selected through the file input are treated like files dropped on the drag&#45;and&#45;drop field.
 When the data is posted to the server, there will be no differentiation between files that were dropped on the drag&#45;and&#45;drop field and files that were uploaded through the file input.
 The file input should not be given a `name` attribute; files selected through this input will be named by Hemulen.js.
 See the "Send data to the server" section of the Hemulen.js overview for more information.

 ####fileLimit